Cynthia M. Johnson, MA

 While a few women can easily get pregnant soon after they start trying, many women face fertility problems.
-Infertility affects more than 6 million Americans, or 11% of the reproductive-age population.
+Infertility affects more than 7.5 million Americans, or just over 12% of the reproductive-age population.

 You should schedule a visit with your doctor to discuss your fertility if you:

 There are a number of factors that affect infertility.
 In women, increased age,

 pelvic inflammatory disease,

 (PCOS), premature ovarian failure (POF), luteal phase defect (LPD), smoking, alcohol use, extreme underweight or overweight, strenuous exercise, eating disorders, and sexually transmitted diseases (STDs) are examples of factors that can affect fertility.
 In men, increased age, alcohol, drugs, STDs, diabetes,

 prostate surgery, and testicle injuries or problems are factors that can lead to infertility.

 Increased age is associated with declining fertility, especially in women after age 35.
 Men often remain fertile into their 60s and 70s, although increased age can be linked to problems with the shape and movement of sperm.

 If your doctor performs fertility testing on you and/or your partner and finds a problem with fertility, there are a number of treatment options that can help you get pregnant.
 The table below lists some of the most common fertility treatments.